An expat guide to healthcare and health insurance in Indonesia

 Whatever your choice of expat medical coverage, please note that your international insurance does not exempt you from paying your contributions to the Indonesian health system, if this is mandatory for you.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Indonesia and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Indonesia?

-The best health insurance in Indonesia depends on your specific needs rather than a general criteria, so the best insurance for another expat might not be the best for you.
+The best health insurance in Indonesia depends on your specific needs rather than a general criteria, so the best insurance for one expat might not be the best for you.

 In order to find which one is the best health insurance in Indonesia for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Indonesia, alongside other criteria.